2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 ### Autoscaling makes nodes temporary

-Nodes in our workloads are are *temporary* - they come and go with user needs, and get replaced when version upgrades happen.
+Nodes in our workloads are *temporary* - they come and go with user needs, and get replaced when version upgrades happen.
 They have names like `gke-jup-test-default-pool-47300cca-wk01` - notice the random string of characters towards the end.
 The [cluster autoscaler](https://github.com/kubernetes/autoscaler/)